Hawk652/Capstone-Guidance-Robot/README.md

 [Samuel Mandody](
 https://www.youtube.com/watch?v=M5V_IXMewl4) - Knowledgeable in Embedded Systems.
 Strong fundamental coding skills and quick learner.
 Will be working on the locomotion subsystem and everywhere else coding related.

-[Gabriel Kim](https://www.youtube.com/watch?v=dQw4w9WgXcQ) - Likes to program.
-Average ESP32 enjoyer.
-Working primarily on the software impementation of the main control subsystem.
+[Gabriel Kim](https://www.youtube.com/watch?v=dQw4w9WgXcQ) - Electrical engineering major with a focus on smaller electronics.
+Working mainly on the main controll subsystem.

 Emma Brown - Enjoys designing and implementing hardware.
 Willing to research and a fast learner.